kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/detaildesign_camera.md

 6. Data Obtainability and Image Acquisition Rate
   * The Avigilon cameras are ONVIF compliant as well as have the RTSP protocol, so we can communicate with the cameras to obtain video/image feed.
   * The cameras also support streaming protocols such as RTP/UDP and RTP/RTSP/HTTP/TCP for data transmission over networks.
-  * The cameras have an image rate (frame rate) of 30 fps, which is well above the minimum rate of image acquisition.
+  * The cameras have an image rate (frame rate) of 30 fps, which is above the minimum rate of image acquisition.

 ## Bill of Materials